-Pediatric Peripheral Vascular Disease (PVD) Imaging Guidelines (For Ohio Only): CSRAD024OH.A Effective June 1, 2023 UnitedHealthcare Community Plan Coverage Determination Guideline Page 15 of 89
+Pediatric Peripheral Vascular Disease (PVD) Imaging Guidelines (For Ohio Only): CSRAD024OH.B

+- CT without contrast may be appropriate if clinical criteria for CT with contrast are met AND the individual has:

+- Elevated blood urea nitrogen (BUN) and/or creatinine Renal insufficiency

+- Allergies to iodinated contrast

+- Thyroid disease which could be treated with I-131

+- Diabetes

+- Very elderly

+- Urgent or emergent settings due to availability

+- o Trauma

-- CT is superior to other imaging modalities in certain conditions, including but not limited to the following:
+- CT is superior to other imaging modalities in certain conditions including, but not limited to, the following:

 - Screening following trauma

 - Imaging pulmonary disease

 - Imaging abdominal and pelvic viscera

 - Imaging of complex fractures

 - Evaluation of inconclusive findings on Ultrasound or MRI, or if there is a contraindication to MRI

-- More specific guidance for CT usage, including exceptions to this general guidance can be found throughout the conditionspecific guidelines.
+- More specific guidance for CT usage, including exceptions to this general guidance, can be found throughout the condition-specific guidelines.

-Magnetic Resonance Imaging (MRI):
+Magnetic Resonance Imaging (MRI)

 - The AMA CPT® manual does not describe nor assign any minimum or maximum number of sequences for any MRI study.
-MRI protocols are often influenced by the individual clinical situation of the individual and additional sequences are not uncommon.
-There are numerous MRI sequences that may be performed to evaluate specific clinical questions, and this technology is constantly undergoing development. - Magnetic Resonance Imaging (MRI) utilizes the interaction between the intrinsic radiofrequency of certain Molecules in the body (hydrogen in most cases) and a strong external magnetic field. - MRI is often superior for advanced imaging of soft tissues and can also define physiological processes in some instances [e.g. edema, loss of circulation (AVN), and increased vascularity (tumors)]. - MRI does not use ionizing radiation, and even non-contrast images have much higher soft tissue definition than CT or Ultrasound - MRI typically takes much longer than either CT or Ultrasound, and for some individuals may require sedation.
-It is also much more sensitive to individual motion that can degrade image quality than either CT or Ultrasound. - MRI Breast and MRI Chest are not interchangeable, as they focus detailed sequences on different adjacent body parts. - MRI may be utilized either as the primary advanced imaging modality, or when further definition is needed based on CT or ultrasound imaging. - Most orthopedic and dental implants are not magnetic.
-These include hip and knee replacements; plates, screws, and rods used to treat fractures; and cavity fillings.
-Yet, all of these metal implants can distort the MRI image if near the part of the body being scanned. - o Other implants, however, may have contraindications to MRI.
-These include: - Pacemakers - ICD or heart valves - Metal implants in the brain - Metal implants in the eyes or ears - Infusion catheters and bullets or shrapnel. - CT can therefore be an alternative study to MRI in these scenarios. - The contrast level and anatomic region in MRI imaging is specific to the clinical indication, as listed in the specific guideline sections.
+MRI protocols are often influenced by the individual's clinical situation and additional sequences are not uncommon.
+There are numerous MRI sequences that may be performed to evaluate specific clinical questions, and this technology is constantly undergoing development. - Magnetic Resonance Imaging (MRI) utilizes the interaction between the intrinsic radiofrequency of certain molecules in the body (hydrogen in most cases) and a strong external magnetic field. - MRI is often superior for advanced imaging of soft tissues and can also define physiological processes in some instances (e.g., edema, loss of circulation [AVN], and increased vascularity [tumors]). - MRI does not use ionizing radiation and even non-contrast images have much higher soft tissue definition than CT or Ultrasound. - MRI typically takes much longer than either CT or Ultrasound, and for some individuals may require sedation.
+It is also much more sensitive to individual motion that can degrade image quality than either CT or Ultrasound. - MRI Breast and MRI Chest are not interchangeable, as they focus detailed sequences on different adjacent body parts. - MRI may be utilized either as the primary advanced imaging modality, or when further definition is needed based on CT or ultrasound imaging.

-Pediatric Peripheral Vascular Disease (PVD) Imaging Guidelines (For Ohio Only): CSRAD024OH.A Effective June 1, 2023
+Pediatric Peripheral Vascular Disease (PVD) Imaging Guidelines (For Ohio Only): CSRAD024OH.B